Skip to main content

 Early life and career

-Wolf was born on January 1, 1976, in Jackson, Mississippi, to James B. Wolf and Cinda Thompson Wolf.
-He grew up in Plano, Texas, where he attended Plano East Senior High School before enrolling at Collin College on a tennis scholarship.
-After completing his studies there, he transferred to Southern Methodist University, earning a Bachelor of Arts degree in history.
-In 2013, he obtained a professional non‑credit certificate in contract management from Villanova University.
+Wolf was born in Jackson, Mississippi, to parents James B. Wolf and Cinda Thompson Wolf.
+He spent much of his childhood in Plano, Texas, where he attended Plano East Senior High School.
+After graduation, he earned a tennis scholarship that enabled him to enroll at Collin College.
+He later transferred to Southern Methodist University, completing a Bachelor of Arts degree in history.
+In 2013, Wolf expanded his professional credentials by obtaining a non‑credit certificate in contract management from Villanova University.

-Wolf’s public service began as a congressional staffer.
-He worked for Republican Senators Phil Gramm and Kay Bailey Hutchison before spending two and a half years with Senator Chuck Hagel.
-From 2002 to 2005, Wolf served within the TSA, rising to the position of Assistant Administrator for Transportation Security Policy in 2005.
-During this period he first collaborated with Kirstjen Nielsen, who would later become Secretary of Homeland Security.
+Wolf’s early career involved legislative and executive branch work.
+He served as a staffer for Republican U.S. Senators Phil Gramm and Kay Bailey Hutchison before spending two and a half years with Senator Chuck Hagel.
+From 2002 to 2005, he worked within the Transportation Security Administration (TSA), ultimately becoming Assistant Administrator for Transportation Security Policy in 2005.
+During this period, he first collaborated with Kirstjen Nielsen, who would later become DHS Secretary.

-In October 2005, Wolf transitioned from government service to the private sector, becoming vice president and senior director at Wexler & Walker, a lobbying firm that represented clients seeking contracts with the TSA.
-He remained in that role until 2016, during which time he helped secure federal contracts for his clients.
+In October 2005, Wolf transitioned to the private sector as vice president and senior director at Wexler & Walker, a lobbying firm that represented clients seeking contracts from the TSA.
+He remained in that role until 2016, during which time he helped secure procurement agreements for his clients.

-Subsequently, Wolf was appointed Assistant Secretary of Homeland Security for Strategy, Plans, Analysis and Risk—a Senior Executive Service position not requiring Senate confirmation.
-He concurrently served as Acting Under Secretary of Homeland Security for Strategy, Policy, and Plans.
-In February 2019, he was nominated to serve permanently in the latter role; his confirmation hearing took place in June 2019.
+Subsequently, Wolf was appointed Assistant Secretary of Homeland Security for Strategy, Plans, Analysis and Risk—a Senior Executive Service position that does not require Senate confirmation.
+He also served concurrently as Acting Under Secretary of Homeland Security for Strategy, Policy, and Plans.
+In February 2019, President Trump nominated him to serve permanently in the under secretary role; his confirmation hearing took place in June 2019.

 Cabinet tenure

-Wolf’s appointment as Acting Secretary of Homeland Security began on November 1, 2019, following the announced departure of Kevin McAleenan.
-To avoid appointing an individual who had not yet been confirmed to a principal officer position, DHS moved Wolf into the Under Secretary role before naming him Acting Secretary.
-He was confirmed by the Senate as Under Secretary on November 13, 2019, with a vote of 54–41, and he was sworn in as Acting Secretary that same day.
+Wolf’s most prominent federal service came when he was named acting United States Secretary of Homeland Security on November 1, 2019, following the departure of Kevin McAleenan.
+The appointment was structured to avoid designating him as a principal officer from a non‑confirmed position; it relied on his status as confirmed Under Secretary.
+Wolf was officially confirmed in that role by the Senate on November 13, 2019, with a vote tally of 54–41, and he was sworn in as acting secretary the same day.

 Legacy